 Sensory Garden: Definition

 A sensory garden can be defined as an outdoor garden environment specially designed to help stimulate a person’s senses.
-The garden uses a combination of colours (in plants), aromas, landscape, and stimulating interactive sensory equipment, which encourages and improves neural development.
+The garden can be built, for example, in a disabled school.
+A sensory garden uses a combination of colours (in plants), aromas and landscape, to stimulate interactive sensory equipment, which encourages and improves neural development.
 These gardens are particularly crucial for individuals and patients under your care, and especially those that need to have their senses stimulated.
-A sensory garden would, therefore, be a great addition to your outdoor space and especially with summer approaching fast.
+A sensory garden would, therefore, be a great addition to your outdoor space, especially with summer approaching fast.
 The garden not only provides a safe and fun-filled environment for those in your care but also allows them to explore their senses.

 The Benefits of a Sensory Garden